top of page

 Keep roasted chana, protein-rich yogurts, or nuts handy to avoid low-energy slumps.

-Flavored yogurts and protein bars often have extra sugars/carboyhydrates.
+Flavored yogurts and protein bars often have extra sugars/carbohydrates.
 Read labels carefully.

 THE CLINIC